 Madden said she eventually told her friend and colleague Karen Katz (who worked in the acquisitions department) what had happened.
 "We were so young at the time," Katz told the Times.
 "We did not understand how wrong it was or how Laura should deal with it."

 Oct.
 9, 2017 TV reporter Lauren Sivan sat down with Today's Megyn Kelly and described a decade-old incident she said took place when she met Weinstein at a party at a New York restaurant.
 Sivan said that Weinstein tried to kiss her after luring her into the restaurant's kitchen, and when she wouldn't comply, he forced her to watch him masturbate instead.

 "I just stood there dumbfounded.
 I could not believe what I was witnessing," Sivan said about the alleged event.
 She continued to explain the horror that happened after she first rejected him, saying he told her, "Well then just stand there and be quiet," and then masturbated in front of her.

 "The most demeaning part of it all was that 20 minutes earlier he was having this great conversation with me," she said.
 "I felt so great and flattered by it.
 And then to be told 'stand there and be quiet' negated any warm feelings."

 Image Source: Getty / Jonathan Leibson / Stringer

-On Tuesday, The New York Times published another piece about Weinstein — and now even more women have come out to share their own stories.
-One is from Gwyneth Paltrow, who says that around the time she played Jane Austen in Emma at age 22, she too was sexually harassed by Weinstein at the Peninsula Beverly Hills Hotel.
+On Oct.
+10, 2017, The New York Times published a second piece about Weinstein with Hollywood stars sharing their own Weinstein stories.
+One from Gwyneth Paltrow, who said that around the time she played Jane Austen in "Emma" at age 22, she too was sexually harassed by Weinstein at the Peninsula Beverly Hills Hotel.